-Premier League betting tips: Who will win the Golden Boot this season?
+Premier League betting tips and odds: Who will win the Golden Boot this season?

 Erling Haaland won the race for the Premier League Golden Boot last season with 27 goals.
 Can anyone outscore Man City’s goal machine during the 2024/25 campaign?

-A fit and firing Erling Haaland renders the Golden Boot debate redundant.
+A fit and firing Erling Haaland should have rendered the Golden Boot debate redundant.

-Bookmakers have slapped the scraggy price of 4/6 on Man City’s top scorer in each of the last two seasons to claim the crown again.
+Bookmakers rightly slapped the scraggy price of 1/8 on Man City’s top scorer in each of the last two seasons to claim the crown again, and he's started the campaign like a rocket.

 Suggested bets